rfwlab/rfw/docs/articles/guide/features.md

 # Why rfw?

-rfw focuses on delivering a productive Go‑first workflow for the web.
-Instead of layering a virtual DOM over browser APIs, the framework maps state changes directly to the real DOM.
-A lightweight routine named **Selective DOM Patching** compares new markup with existing nodes and mutates them in place.
-Below are some of the ideas that make it stand out.
+**rfw** focuses on delivering a productive, Go-first workflow for the web.
+Instead of layering a virtual DOM over browser APIs, it updates the real DOM directly with **Selective DOM Patching**, a lightweight routine that mutates only what changed.

-## Direct DOM binding
+## Direct DOM Binding

-Every component renders straight into real DOM nodes.
-When a piece of state changes rfw applies Selective DOM Patching to update only the affected elements.
-No separate virtual tree is created, keeping the runtime small, predictable and easy to reason about.
+Components render directly into DOM nodes.
+When state changes, rfw patches only the affected elements.
+No virtual tree is created, keeping the runtime small and predictable.

-## Go‑centric development
+## Go-centric Development

-Both application logic and templates live in Go modules.
-You can reuse existing packages, benefit from static types and leverage the standard toolchain.
-The `rfw` command wraps common tasks like project scaffolding and building WebAssembly binaries.
+Both logic and templates live in Go modules:

+* Reuse existing Go packages
+* Benefit from static typing
+* Use the standard Go toolchain

+The `rfw` CLI handles scaffolding and WebAssembly builds.

-## Reactive stores
+## Reactive Stores

-State is organised in named stores.
-Components subscribe to keys and are automatically re‑rendered when values change.
-Stores support **computed values** derived from other keys and **watchers** that react to mutations, enabling complex data flows with minimal boilerplate.
+State lives in named stores.
+Components subscribe to keys and re-render automatically:

+* **Computed values**: derive data from other keys
+* **Watchers**: trigger side effects on mutation

+This supports complex flows with minimal boilerplate.

-## Minimal runtime
+## Minimal Runtime

-Only the framework pieces you import end up in the bundle.
-The generated JavaScript glue code is tiny and the majority of your logic remains in Go, shipped as WebAssembly.
+Only the parts you import are included.
+The JavaScript glue is tiny—most logic stays in Go, shipped as WebAssembly.

-## Extensible pipeline
+## Extensible Pipeline

-Plugins can augment both the compiler and runtime.
-They allow custom build steps, additional code generation or integrations with browser APIs.
-The plugin system keeps the core lightweight while still enabling advanced use cases.
+Plugins extend the compiler and runtime for:

+* Custom build steps
+* Code generation
+* Browser API integrations

+This keeps the core lean but flexible.

-## When to use rfw
+## When to Use rfw

-rfw shines when you want tight control over the generated output, prefer writing in Go or need to share code between client and server.
-While the project is in beta, it demonstrates how a simple reactive model can produce interactive interfaces without a large JavaScript framework.
+Use rfw when you want control over output, prefer Go, or need to share code between client and server.
+While still in beta, it shows how a simple reactive model can build interactive UIs without a large JavaScript framework.
-The main component highlights several core features.

-@include:ExampleFrame:{code:"/examples/components/main_component.go", uri:"/examples/main"}
+@include\:ExampleFrame:{code:"/examples/components/main\_component.go", uri:"/examples/main"}